mihwa-han/toxic_comments/MH/Readme.md

 ## It is time to work!!!

 [plan]
-- organize by different model category and try to find the best combination (3/15)
 - make my own kernel (3/16 - 3/18)
 - decide the final kernel carefully (3-19 - 3/20)